KevinXiangyuZhou/KevinXiangyuZhou.github.io/_pages/about.md

 * **Research**:
 My interest lies in a cross-descipline of Programming Language, Deep Learning, and Human-centered Design.
 In particular, I am interested in **program synthesis** (also known as code generation), where we design algorithm and AI powered tool to help end-users solve challenging problems in various domains such as automation and data science.
 I believe the future development of these tools need to be powerful but also reliable and easy-to-use to various users.

-* Recently, I'm actively working in the domain of web automation, where end users could automate repetitive online procedure through interactively demonstration.
+* Recently, I'm actively working in the domain of web automation, where end users could automate  online task procedure through interactively demonstration.

 <br>